-POLICY ISSUE KEY GUIDING PRINCIPLES AND RECOMMENDATIONS RATIONALE COUNTRY EXAMPLES RELEVANT KPS FORCIBLY DISPLACED PERSONS (FDPs) Continued > Boost stakeholder collaboration - developing and implementing policy and regulatory reforms that promote the financial inclusion of forcibly displaced women requires the close collaboration of multiple stakeholders, i.e. line ministries responsible for FDPs, humanitarian and developmental partners, and the private sector. for people with Venezuelan nationality with expired identification documents or passports.
-YOUTH AND YOUNG WOMEN'S FINANCIAL INCLUSION Social and cultural norms affect access to finance for young women.
+POLICY ISSUE KEY GUIDING PRINCIPLES AND RECOMMENDATIONS RATIONALE COUNTRY EXAMPLES RELEVANT KPS FORCIBLY DISPLACED PERSONS (FDPs) Continued > Boost stakeholder collaboration - developing and implementing policy and regulatory reforms that promote the financial inclusion of forcibly displaced women requires the close collaboration of multiple stakeholders, i.e. line ministries responsible for FDPs, humanitarian and developmental partners, and the private sector.
+Venezuelan nationality with expired identification documents or passports.
+YOUNG WOMEN'S FINANCIAL INCLUSION Social and cultural norms affect access to finance for young women.
 Set youth and gender-related targets.
 Facilitate inclusivity - rural youth, and young women.
 Promote the use of nontraditional collateral.
 The technology divide impacts access to DFS.
 Leverage technology to deliver financial education messages.
 Engage with women's and youth ministries and other key stakeholders to ensure that gender considerations are integrated into youth initiatives.
 Understand the genderspecific regulatory barriers or enablers that impact the access and usage of the formal financial system by young men and young women.
 Establish special funds such as credit guarantee schemes or credit facility vehicles targeting youth (i.e. microfinance banks).
 Bring awareness to and empower FSPs on how to tailor products and services for young women.
 Young women have comparatively lower levels of access to formal financial institutions and gender disparities persist in access to technology, including mobile phone ownership.
 Financial inclusion of youth and young women allows them to have control over their financial resources, engage in entrepreneurship, increase their earning potential, develop financial literacy, build resilience, and for young women, challenge gender inequalities and reduce the gender gap.
-This is a powerful tool that enables youth and young women to achieve economic independence and contribute to their own economic well-being and that of their communities. groups in their financial inclusion strategies include Palestine, Egypt, Samoa, Fiji, Solomon Islands, Zambia, and Zimbabwe.
+This is a powerful tool that enables youth and young women to achieve economic independence and contribute to their own economic well-being and that of their communities.
+Examples of countries that have included women and youth as target groups in their financial inclusion strategies include Palestine, Egypt, Samoa, Fiji, Solomon Islands, Zambia, and Zimbabwe.
 In the Philippines, several initiatives aimed at youth have been instituted, including integrating financial education into the education curriculum and promoting digital financial inclusion.
-BSP hosted a Youth Summit to engage with youth, raise awareness of the central bank's digitalization initiatives empowering them through competitions and projects, as well as leveraging social Integrating Youth into a National Financial Inclusion Strategy Youth Financial Inclusion Policy Framework Philippines - Youth Financial Inclusion Palestine - Youth Financial Inclusion Egypt - Youth Financial Inclusion Policy Responses to Covid-19 for the Youth Population in Africa
+Bangko Sentral ng Pilipinas hosted a Youth Summit to engage with youth, raise awareness of the central bank's digitalization initiatives empowering them through competitions and projects, as well as leveraging social media platforms to deliver key messages.
+The Palestine Monetary Authority developed a financial inclusion action plan encompassing youth, women, startup owners, and entrepreneurs, with clearly delineated roles and responsibilities.
+The Government of Zimbabwe established the Zimbabwe Women's Microfinance Bank and the Youth Microfinance Bank to support financial inclusion initiatives targeted at women and youth.
+The Central Bank of Egypt launched several projects and initiatives, such as embedding financial literacy into the national school curriculum, attracting university students Youth Financial Inclusion Policy Framework Philippines - Youth Financial Inclusion Palestine - Youth Financial Inclusion Egypt - Youth Financial Inclusion Policy Responses to Covid-19 for the Youth Population in Africa